h-sifat/handy-types/README.md

 `"positive_integer"`, `"non_empty_string"`, `"plain_object"` and so on.
 Still
 not impressed?
 How about `"string[]"` to represent a string array or `"non_empty_string | non_empty_string[]"` to represent a non empty string or an array of non empty string(s)?
 TypeScript type annotation is also supported.
+The library is fully tested and has __100%__ test coverage.

 ## Importing